xinruij/xinruij.github.io/index.md

 # Xinrui Jia
 (shin-ray)

-I'm a fifth-year computer science PhD student at EPFL in the Theory Lab.
-My advisor is Prof. Ola Svensson.
-Broadly, I'm interested in approximation algorithms and discrete optimization and I have done some work on clustering.
-Recently, I finished a six-month internship in applied research at Apple.
+I recently graduated with a PhD in computer science from EPFL.
+Broadly, I worked on approximation algorithms and discrete optimization and I have done some work on clustering.
+Currently, I am working as a data scientist implementing scheduling algorithms at a start-up.
+I am teaching myself applied machine learning to augment my skills and to take on new projects in my work.

 I did my undergraduate studies at the University of Waterloo (majors: Combinatorics and Optimization, Pure Mathematics).

-Email: firstname.lastname at epfl.ch
+Email: firstname.lastname at alumni.epfl.ch

 [CV](/pdfs/CV_updated.pdf)